Edward Littleton (died 1610): The Devereux faction in Staffordshire

 Littleton and his wife, Margaret Devereux, from the double tomb.
 Margaret was the cousin of the Earl of Essex.

 Robert Devereux, 2nd Earl of Essex by Marcus Gheeraerts the Younger.
 Littleton assiduously supported the cause of Essex to the point of open rebellion.

 Lettice Knollys, mother of Essex, painted as Countess of Leicester.
 She and Sir Christopher Blount, her third husband, were an important force in the county.

 From the late 1580s, Edward Littleton and most of his relatives were closely allied to Robert Devereux, 2nd Earl of Essex.
 Even while Essex was at university, Edward Littleton, looking to the future had presented a horse to him.
 Edward Littleton's wife, Margaret Devereux, was a cousin of the earl.
 Essex regarded Staffordshire as his own county and power base.
 Essex's main seat, Chartley Castle, was in Staffordshire, between the county town of Stafford and Uttoxeter, and Littleton's brother, James, managed it for him.
 Essex was Staffordshire's senior civic official, the Custos Rotulorum, for several years.
 His mother Lettice Knollys lived at Drayton Bassett with her third husband, Sir Christopher Blount.
 Knollys became godmother to Edward Littleton's daughter Laetitia or Lettice.

-Essex is still often portrayed primarily as a suitor of the ageing Queen Elizabeth Other historians prefer to see his career as both part of and contributory factor in a revival of factional politics in Elizabeth's court and administration after a relatively collegial period in the 1570s and 1580s.
+Essex is still often portrayed primarily as a suitor of the ageing Queen Elizabeth I Other historians prefer to see his career as both part of and contributory factor in a revival of factional politics in Elizabeth's court and administration after a relatively collegial period in the 1570s and 1580s.
 The primary causes of this were the unsettled question of the succession to Elizabeth's throne and the often-related foreign policy and military issues of the period.
 After the death of his step-father, Robert Dudley, 1st Earl of Leicester, in 1588, Essex emerged as the new figurehead for most of his main causes: moderately puritan but aggressively anti-Spanish.